AntouanK/consologger/README.md

 - 'noStylePrefix' to leave prefix out of styling
 - 'stylePrefix' to include prefix in styling

+#### .setPrefix(fn)
+pass a function that returns a string which will be used as prefix for whatever consologger prints ( you can include/exclude it from being styled )

 ## Use example
 ```js
 //	test.js for consologger